MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 4. Select **OK** or **Apply** to save this policy setting.

-You can also limit the domains for which you collect site data:
+You can also limit the domains for which to collect site data:

 1. Double-click **Limit Site Discovery output by domain**.
 2. Select **Enabled**.